 They have many questions but reluctant to ask you.
 They hear many things they are confused about.
 Also, experience things that need clarification from someone they trust and can rely upon.
 And who is else fits more for such an honorable role than the mum?
 So your unavailability can affect the bond between you and your child

 Work pressure compare to the duty of full-time parenting

-As a working mother, I believe your work, especially for your child.
-You wake early, rushes to the office; deals with difficult and demanding boss, jealous and competitive colleagues.
+As a working mother, I believe in your work, especially for your child.
+You wake early, rush to the office; deal with a difficult and demanding boss and jealous and competitive colleagues.
 You deal with the pressure of work deadlines, threats, and fear of losing the job.
-Probably, you Lead a productive team, manage an organization or build a conglomerate.
+Probably, you Lead a productive team, manage an organization, or build a conglomerate.

-You might just sit down and thoroughly think and compare the work of proper and dedicated parenting to the above-mentioned duties as a working-class mum.
-Loving and caring, training and helping your children grow and develop through stages of life Is also Dignifying and satisfying.
-Seeing them grow physically, emotionally and mentally healthy could be thrilling.
-Watching them develop into loving and confident, successful, mature and responsible individuals is indeed a great reward of motherhood.
+You might just sit down and thoroughly think and compare the work of proper and dedicated parenting to the above-mentioned duties of a working-class mum.
+Loving and caring, training, and helping your children grow and develop through stages of life Is also Dignified and satisfying.
+Seeing them grow physically, emotionally, and mentally healthy could be thrilling.
+Watching them develop into loving and confident, successful, mature, and responsible individuals is indeed a great reward of motherhood.

 You can employ a nanny

 If, as a mum, you are not ready to make the sacrifice of your time for your children, then employing a nanny is inevitable.
 But you must understand that no maid is in a better place to take proper care of your especially, tender and young children.
-You may as well; device ways to work around her to ensure harmony in your home.
-And better cooperation and entire wellbeing of your children while you are at work.
+You may as well; devise ways to work around her to ensure harmony in your home.
+And better cooperation and the entire well-being of your children while you are at work.